The Imperfections of Freedom

 I just finished Ron Paul's book Liberty Defined. it’s a collection of essays on “50 essential issues that affect our freedom.”
 There’s everything from Abortion to Zionism (yes, it’s in alphabetical order), with all sorts of other stuff in between – the CIA, torture, moral hazard, envy, unions, etc.

 It was…okay.
 I agree with him on some stuff, and think he’s hopelessly naïve on others.
 (Also, he’s not a very good writer – a lot of it was very scattered and meandering; I defy anyone to make heads or tails of his chapter on slavery.)
-I think Paul is as libertarian as we’ve ever seen in a mainstream-ish political candidate, which means he doesn’t have a snowball’s chance in hell of being elected.
+I think Paul is as libertarian as we’ve ever seen in a mainstream-ish political candidate, which means he doesn’t have a snowball’s chance in hell of being elected to the presidency.

 However, there’s one sentence in the afterword that I though rang extremely true, and is worth quoting: